Landlords here’s what you need to know – get the most value out of your property assets

 Having confidence in your letting agent is vital.
-We make a point of studying property values in our areas very closely and conducting market appraisals each week.
-We will always provide you with evidence of how we arrived at an appraisal.
+We make a point of studying property values in our areas very closely and conducting market appraisals every week, and we always provide you with evidence of how we arrived at an appraisal.
 As an experienced letting agent in Cheshire and the surrounding areas, our appraisals are based on our extensive local knowledge along with examples of what has recently been let in the area.

-The right agent will make a difference to how you enjoy the experience of renting your property.
-We believe in jargon-free, plain English in setting out our terms and conditions.
-You’ll get feedback and advice weekly.
-You’ll get personal, regular reviews on the marketing of your property and the progress of the let.
-Our job is to find the right tenant and to protect your interests.
-We are members of the Property Ombudsman scheme, to help provide you with peace of mind.
+The right agent will really make a difference to how much you enjoy the experience of renting out your property.
+We believe in jargon-free, plain English when setting out our terms and conditions.
+You’ll get feedback and advice from us weekly, as well as personal, regular reviews on the marketing of your property and the progress of the let.
+Our job is to find the right tenant for you, and to protect your interests.
+We are also members of the Property Ombudsman scheme, to help provide you with peace of mind.

-Overall.
-Try to keep clutter to a minimum in order to make rooms seem as spacious as possible.
+Overall, try to keep clutter to a minimum in order to make rooms seem as spacious as possible.
 Make beds up fully, even if you are not planning on including the linen with the property.
 Ensure all lights are working to give the house/flat a light and airy feel.
-If renting out during the Winter months, make sure the heating is set to come on twice a day, as a cold flat is off-putting.
+If renting out during the winter months, make sure the heating is set to come on twice a day, as a cold flat is, understandably, off-putting to potential tenants.

 If your property is to be marketed as ‘fully furnished’ it would usually need:

-Sitting/dining room furniture.
-Including sofa, armchair, dining table and chairs.
+Sitting/dining room furniture, including sofas, armchairs, and a dining table and chairs.

-Kitchen.
-Including white goods and a set of crockery, cutlery and basic kitchen appliances (e.g. toaster, kettle).
-A large fridge/freezer is always preferable along with a washer/dryer rather than just a washing machine.
+Kitchen furniture and appliances, including white goods, a set of crockery, cutlery and basic kitchen appliances such as a toaster and kettle.
+A large fridge/freezer is always preferable along with a washer/dryer, rather than just a washing machine.
 If the property is carpeted, you should also include a vacuum cleaner.

 With us your property will benefit from both online and offline marketing.
-85% of our business is generated via the internet so our website appears on Rightmove, Primelocation, FindaProperty, Globrix and Zoopla.
+85% of our business is generated online, so we have a strong presence on Rightmove, Primelocation, FindaProperty, Globrix and Zoopla.
 We make it easy for tenants to see the benefits of your property with extra large photos, school catchment area information and helpful street views.
-We will prepare particulars, arrange professional photos to be taken and when required arrange an Energy Performance Certificate, to give potential tenants the best first impression of your home.
+We will prepare particulars, arrange for professional photos to be taken and when required arrange an Energy Performance Certificate, to give potential tenants the best first impression of your home.

 New legislation introduced on 1st October 2008 requires all rental properties to have an Energy Performance Certificate (EPC) prior to the property being marketed.
-We will be happy to arrange an EPC on your behalf.
-An EPC advises tenants about the energy performance of a building and the certificate resembles those certifcates now provided with domestic appliances such as refrigerators and washing machines.
+We are happy to arrange an EPC on your behalf.
+An EPC advises tenants about the energy performance of a building and the certificate resembles certificates now provided with domestic appliances such as refrigerators and washing machines.
 This information should be provided to all prospective tenants.
-All EPC’s come with a recommendation report and will advise on improvements you could make to save money and energy.
-An EPC report is valid for 10 years.
-There is a penalty for any property that is being advertised after the 1st October 2008 and does not have an EPC.
-Please visit the Communities and Local Government Website: www.communites.gov.uk/epbd
+All EPC’s come with a recommendation report and will advise you on improvements you could make to save money and energy.
+An EPC report is valid for 10 years, and there is a penalty for any property advertised after the 1st October 2008 and does not have an EPC.
+Please visit the Communities and Local Government Website for more information.

 When we have applicants interested in viewing your premises we will accompany them for a viewing with keys provided by you, or arrange a mutually convenient appointment for them and us to meet you or your current tenant at the premises.

-When an applicant has put an offer on your property, J&H will take up references using an independent Referencing Company and, wherever possible, they will obtain a credit reference report checking the applicant’s financial standing, income and employment.
-We will also contact the previous landlord (if appropriate).
+When an applicant has put an offer on your property, J&H will take up references using an independent referencing company and, wherever possible, will obtain a credit reference report checking the applicant’s financial standing, income and employment.
+We will also contact the tenants previous landlord (if appropriate).
 If the applicant passes the referencing procedure the references will be forwarded to you for approval.
 Once we have your written confirmation we will proceed with the let.

-We will hold the deposit under a fully approved Tenancy Deposit Scheme (TDS) scheme and you will be provided with information about the scheme and a copy of the registration document.
+We will hold the deposit under a fully approved Tenancy Deposit Scheme (TDS).
+We will provide you with information about the scheme and a copy of the registration document.
 This deposit is held in a separate client account and is refundable to your tenant at the end of the tenancy once any deductions (if necessary) have been made.
-At the start of the tenancy we will carry out a fully inventory of the property to check the contents and decorative condition.
-The tenant and landlord will receive a copy of this report to sign and approve.
-At the end of the tenancy this document will be checked against the actual state of the property after the tenancy leaves and any discrepancies will be highlighted in the Checkout report.
+At the start of the tenancy we will carry out a full inventory of the property to check the contents and decorative condition.
+The tenant and landlord will both receive a copy of this report to sign and approve.
+At the end of the tenancy this document will be checked against the actual state of the property after the tenant leaves and any discrepancies will be highlighted in the checkout report.
 This report will be sent to the tenant and landlord to agree any dilapidations that may be recorded.

-Furniture and furnishings.
-The Furniture and Furnishings (Fire) (Safety) Regulations 1997 require the cover fabric and filling material of the upholstered furniture be made of fire resistant material and be able to pass the “smoldering cigarette” and “match flame” resistance test and carry a label confirming this.
+The Furniture and Furnishings (Fire) (Safety) Regulations 1997 require the cover fabric and filling material of the upholstered furniture be made of fire resistant material, be able to pass the “smoldering cigarette” and “match flame” resistance test and carry a label confirming this.
 Most furniture made after 1990 is compliant with these regulations and has the appropriate labels permanently affixed to these items.